In cyber-scenario, 'Blueland' cripples European infrastructure

 Meanwhile, the EU exercise did not neglect to game-out the media and political dimensions of cyber warfare.

-In the fictional scenario, a genuine US firm, Palo Alto, is the first to link the attack to Blueland and make it public.
+In the fictional scenario, a genuine US cyber security firm, Palo Alto, is the first to link the attack to Blueland and make it public.

 "Referring to the Palo Alto report, the New York Times publishes an article on its front page also accusing Blueland of being responsible for the cyberattacks affecting Europe," the EU memo said.